cloud-gov/cg-site/_posts/2025-02-04-v2-readiness.md

   - The CloudFoundry Terraform maintainers have a [migration guide](https://github.com/cloudfoundry/terraform-provider-cloudfoundry/blob/main/migration-guide/Readme.md) for adopting the v3-compatible provider.
 - [ ] If you use the [cf-python-client](https://github.com/cloudfoundry-community/cf-python-client/), update to [version v1.38.2 or higher](https://github.com/cloudfoundry-community/cf-python-client/releases).
 - [ ] If you use the [go-cfclient](https://github.com/cloudfoundry/go-cfclient), ensure you're using a [version 3.0.0.alpha release](https://github.com/cloudfoundry/go-cfclient/releases).

-## Update your version of CF CLI

-You need to be running CF CLI v7.7.1 and v8.7.1 or later both for development work and for your deployment system.

-1. Check your version by running `cf version` to check if it's supported.
-2. If you need to upgrade, follow the [V8 CLI Installation Guide](https://github.com/cloudfoundry/cli/wiki/V8-CLI-Installation-Guide).

 ## Next steps